CTANG's POL’s Newest POL Airman Powers the First Takeoff of 2026

-U.S. Air Force Airman 1st Class Christopher Dolan, the newest airman in the 103d Petroleum, Oils and Lubricants shop, monitors refueling of the C-130 Hercules that will be flown in the first takeoff of 2026 in East Granby, Connecticut, Jan 10, 2026.
-Through precise fueling operations, POL Airmen play a critical role in sustaining aircraft readiness.
+U.S. Air Force Airman 1st Class Hamza Sisic, a crew chief with the 103d Aircraft Maintenance Squadron, and Airman 1st Class Christopher Dolan, the newest airman in the 103d Petroleum, Oils and Lubricants shop, monitor fuel intake of a C-130 Hercules in preparation for the first flight of 2026.
+Dolan is the newest POL member and works closely with AMXS crew chiefs for aircraft refuels.
 (Photo by U.S. Air National Guard Capt.
 Jennifer Kaprielian)

 |Date Taken: